Mininaut/F95-Manager-cpp/README.md

 ## FAKE ->>

-1. Get the latest release: https://github.com/Mininaut/F95-Manager-cpp/releases/latest
-2. Download `F95_manager.exe` (or the latest `F95_manager-vX.Y.Z.exe`).
-3. Run the executable.
+1. compile
-4. Authorize (login or paste cookies) to access F95 content (see “Authorization” below).
+2. Authorize (login or paste cookies) to access F95 content (see “Authorization” below).
-5. Search, press Download, wait for extraction, then Play from your Library.
+3. Search, press Download, wait for extraction, then Play from your Library.

 Tip: The app is portable.
 You can keep it on any drive and copy the whole folder elsewhere.